lukenvn/spring-boot/README.md

 # spring-boot
-These are some project templates using SpringBoot framework
+These are some project templates using SpringBoot framework.